Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "I do not exist to impress the world.
-I exist to live my life in a way that will make me happy."
+> "Do the difficult things while they are easy and do the great things while they are small."
-> — **Richard Bach**
+> — **Lao Tzu**

 ---